neo4j/neo4j-ogm/README.md

 ```

 ### Configuration

 The OGM can be configured in two ways.
-The easiest is auto configuration, where `ogm.properties` must be on the classpath.
+The easiest is auto configuration, where `ogm.properties` must be on the root of the classpath.
 The other is via Java configuration.

 Please see examples [here](http://neo4j.com/docs/ogm-manual/current/)